gitlabhq/gitlabhq/doc/intro/README.md

 ## Collaborate

-> Create merge requests, diffs, commits, and review code
+Create merge requests, diffs, commits, and review code.

 - [Fork a project and contribute to it](../workflow/forking_workflow.md)
 - [Create a new merge request](../gitlab-basics/add-merge-request.md)